Incredibly easy World Book Day costumes for when time runs out!

 You can probably think of lots more examples.
 Make sure your child is carrying the book so that it is evident who they are and no-one thinks they have just tried to get away with wearing their own clothes, heaven forbid!

-Option 3: re-purpose a Halloween costume or other dress up outfit the child already has
+Option 3: Re-purpose a Halloween costume or other dress-up outfit the child already has

 There’s lots of scope here.
 There are many books which include vampires, ghosts, mummies etc. Got a pirate costume or a chef costume?
 Match it up with books that include these characters.
 Some examples are The Pirates Next Door and the Goosebumps books.
 Basically, if you have a costume you will be able to find a character to go with it.
+Check out pirate costumes here.

 Make a little effort, bring a bit of a DIY aesthetic into it, but make it shoddy and don’t care about it.
 At least you will never be roped into last-minute panto/nativity costume making, as you will have shown off how poor your costume skills are!
 Take instructions from one of the many costume making guides around and bring it down a notch to make it as easy as possible.